react-native-device-info/react-native-device-info/README.md

 ### getVersion()

 Gets the application version.
-Take into account that a version string is device/OS formatted and can contains any additional data (such as build number etc.).
+Take into account that a version string is device/OS formatted and can contain any additional data (such as build number etc.).
 If you want to be sure about version format, you can use a regular expression to get the desired portion of the returned version string.

 #### Examples